KhagendraN/kn-sock/README.md

 ## 💡 Use Cases

 - Build custom TCP/UDP servers quickly
 - Transfer files between machines
 - Send structured (JSON) data across a network
+- Stream live video and audio to multiple clients (via Python or CLI)
+- Share or execute code snippets over a network
-- Create automated socket tests
+- Create automated socket-based test environments
-- Use CLI for local or remote debugging
+- Use CLI for local or remote debugging and diagnostics

 ---